NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Grabbable Moves: JA, 8A, Z2A
 - 5B elbow hitbox appears on frame 2
 - 5B(B) hand hitbox does not appear until frame 2
+- 5BB(B)
+  - Can be done with 8B to do 8B
+  - Can be delayed three more frames
+- 5BBB(B)
-- 5BBB(B) can be replaced with the clone active version with 8B
+  - Can be replaced with the clone active version with 8B
+  - Can be delayed three more frames
+- 5BBB(8B) does not lift on block
+- 5BBBB(B)
+  - Does slightly more damage
+  - Pushes further away
-- 5BBBB(B) does slightly more damage, pushes further away, and doesn't teleport as far
+  - Doesn't teleport as far
+  - Intangible for eight more frames
+  - Travels slightly lower and more directly upwards
+  - Hitbox appears two frames sooner
+  - Hand hitboxes bigger
+- 5BBBB(A) added as 8A
 - 5BAA(A) starts up and ends one frame later; staggers
 - 6B has an untechable bounce after the first active frame; first frame is a high; properly low and high crushes; elbow hitboxes appear on second active frame
 - 4B bounces closer
+- 8B
+ - Hitbox appears two frames later
+ - Both hitboxes increased in size
-- 8B hitbox appears one frame later, more lift
+ - More lift
 - 6A(A) and 6A(8A) added as 2A and 8A
 - 2A has a new animation
+- 2B has less lift
 - RA has more lift
+- RA(A)
+  - Does not lift anymore
+  - Has 6 additional recovery frames (on hit only)
+  - Hitbox appears one frame later
+- RAA(A)
+  - Hitboxes adjusted to hit more consistently from previous move
+  - Low crushes
+  - "lands" one frame sooner
+  - Slightly more lift
+- RAAA(A)
+  - Is a hard knockdown
+  - Less lift
 - 5X6 activates into 5X and uses 6B attack; has a different super freeze animation; low and high crushes
 - 2X has less super freeze and more duration
 - 4X requires 50% meter; has more lift